rokoala/code-playground/README.md

 ## Mobile

-- Unfortunately Monaco Editor doesn't work in mobile.
-On the next release will have a fallback to CodeMirror or other lib.
+- Unfortunately Monaco Editor doesn't work on mobile.
+The next release will have a fallback to CodeMirror or other lib.

 ## Available Scripts